Funding

 We therefore strongly encourage students who are not eligible for Turing Scheme funding to plan carefully and consider how they will cover the associated costs of their placement abroad.

-*Mandatory exchanges or placements are defined as credit-bearing international study or work opportunities that are built into the degree programme and for which no UK-based alternative exists (for example single or joint honours in Languages, International Business, Law with a Language, or Physics with a Year Abroad).
+*Mandatory exchanges or placements are defined as credit-bearing international study or work opportunities that are built into the degree programme and for which no UK-based alternative exists (for example single or joint honours in Languages, International Business, Global Law, Law with a Language, or Physics with a Year Abroad).

 Find out what fees and costs you should budget for and funding you may be able to apply for.